mage-ai/mage-ai/README.md

   mageai/mageai mage start demo_project
 ```

-Open [http://localhost:6789](http://localhost:6789) in your browser and build a pipeline.

 <sub>Follow the [guide](docs/kernels/README.md#pyspark-kernel-) if you want to use PySpark kernel in your notebook.</sub>

 ### Using pip